MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/atodbl-atodbl-l-atoldbl-atoldbl-l-atoflt-atoflt-l.md

 ## Remarks

 These functions convert a string to a floating-point value.
-The difference between these functions and the **atof** family of functions is that these functions do not generate floating-point code and do not cause hardware exceptions.
+The difference between these functions and the **atof** family of functions is that these functions don't generate floating-point code and don't cause hardware exceptions.
 Instead, error conditions are reported as error codes.

-If a string does not have a valid interpretation as a floating-point value, *value* is set to zero and the return value is zero.
+If a string doesn't have a valid interpretation as a floating-point value, *value* is set to zero, and the return value is zero.

 The versions of these functions that have the **_l** suffix are identical the versions that don't have the suffix, except that they use the *locale* parameter that's passed in instead of the current thread locale.

 By default, this function's global state is scoped to the application.
-To change this, see [Global state in the CRT](../global-state.md).
+To change this behavior, see [Global state in the CRT](../global-state.md).

 ## Requirements